 An EHT AP shall not send an MU-RTS TXS Trigger frame with (#12943)Triggered TXOP Sharing Mode subfield equal to 2 and with the User Info field that is addressed to an associated non-AP STA from which it has not received an EHT Capabilities element with the Triggered TXOP Sharing Mode 2 Support subfield equal to 1.

-If the EHT AP determines that its transmission of an MU-RTS TXS Trigger frame to a non-AP EHT STA with the (#12943)Triggered TXOP Sharing Mode subfield equal to 1 is successful (see 26.2.6.2 (MU-RTS Trigger frame transmission)), then the AP shall not transmit any PPDU within the allocated time specified in the MU-RTS TXS Trigger frame unless: — The PPDU carries an immediate response that is solicited by the non-AP STA. — The CS mechanism indicates that the medium is idle at the TxPIFS slot boundary after the end of either the transmission of an immediate response frame sent to that STA or the reception of a frame from that STA that did not require an immediate response.
+If the EHT AP determines that its transmission of an MU-RTS TXS Trigger frame to a non-AP EHT STA with the (#12943)Triggered TXOP Sharing Mode subfield equal to 1 is successful (see 26.2.6.2 (MU-RTS Trigger frame transmission)), then the AP shall not transmit any PPDU within the allocated time specified in the MU-RTS TXS Trigger frame unless any of the following conditions are true(#12500): — The PPDU carries an immediate response that is solicited by the non-AP STA. — The CS mechanism indicates that the medium is idle at the TxPIFS slot boundary after the end of either the transmission of an immediate response frame sent to that STA or the reception of a frame from that STA that did not require an immediate response.

-If the EHT AP determines that its transmission of an MU-RTS TXS Trigger frame to a non-AP EHT STA with the (#12943)Triggered TXOP Sharing Mode subfield equal to 2 is successful, then the AP shall not transmit any PPDU within the allocated time specified in the MU-RTS TXS Trigger frame unless: — The PPDU carries an immediate response that is solicited by the non-AP STA.
+If the EHT AP determines that its transmission of an MU-RTS TXS Trigger frame to a non-AP EHT STA with the (#12943)Triggered TXOP Sharing Mode subfield equal to 2 is successful, then the AP shall not transmit any PPDU within the allocated time specified in the MU-RTS TXS Trigger frame unless any of the following conditions are true(#12501): — The PPDU carries an immediate response that is solicited by the non-AP STA.

-— The AP with the TXOP Return Support In TXOP Sharing Mode 2 subfield set to 1 received a frame from the non-AP STA, if the RDG/More PPDU subfield in the CAS Control subfield of the HE variant HT Control field is set to 0.
+— The AP with the TXOP Return Support In TXOP Sharing Mode 2 subfield set to 1 received a frame from the non-AP STA containing a CAS Control subfieldwith the RDG/More PPDU subfield (#11927) equal to 0.

-If the EHT AP determines that the transmission of an MU-RTS TXS Trigger frame is successful, then the AP may transmit a PPDU after the end of the allocated time and before its TXNAV timer has expired if any of the following conditions are satisfied: — The medium is determined to be idle by the CS mechanism at the end of the allocated time in which case it may transmit a PIFS after the end of the allocated time. — The last PPDU transmission by the AP ended less than aSIFSTime before the end of the allocated time in which case it may transmit a SIFS after the end of the last PPDU transmission.
+If the EHT AP determines that the transmission of an MU-RTS TXS Trigger frame is successful and the TTXOP-REMAINING (see 9.2.5.2 (Setting for single and multiple protection under enhanced distributed channel

+access (EDCA)) after the end of the allocated time is not zero (#13845), then the AP may transmit a PPDU after the end of the allocated time (#13845)if any of the following conditions are satisfied: — The medium is determined to be idle by the CS mechanism at the end of the allocated time in which case it may transmit (#10779) PIFS after the end of the allocated time. — The last PPDU transmitted(#13881) by the AP ended less than aSIFSTime before the end of the allocated time in which case the AP may transmit (#13253, 10780)SIFS after the end of the last PPDU transmission.

+— The last PPDU transmitted by the allocated STA to its associated AP did not contain any MPDU soliciting immediate acknowledgement from the AP and ended less than aSIFSTime before the end of the allocated time in which case it may transmit (#13253) SIFS after the end of the last PPDU transmission (#13337).

 If the EHT AP determines that the transmission of the MU-RTS TXS Trigger frame is successful and the CS mechanism indicates that the medium is busy at the end of the allocated time, then the AP might transmit after the CS mechanism indicates that the medium is idle at the TxPIFS slot boundary or invoke the backoff procedure as described in 10.23.2.2 (EDCA backoff procedure) or wait for the TXNAV timer to expire and invoke the backoff procedure.